haxtheweb/webcomponents/README.md

 [![Dependency Status](https://img.shields.io/david/elmsln/lrnwebcomponents.svg?style=flat)](https://david-dm.org/elmsln/lrnwebcomponents)
 [![Published on webcomponents.org](https://img.shields.io/badge/webcomponents.org-published-blue.svg)](https://www.webcomponents.org/author/elmsln)
 Welcome to the lrnwebcomponents project!
-Web components by the ELMS:LN team
+ELMS:LN produced web components for any project
 ## Quick-start

 *Notice: You will need to use [Node](https://nodejs.org/en/) version 6.0 or higher.
 Verify that you have yarn enabled — if not [install yarn globally](https://yarnpkg.com/lang/en/docs/install/).
 These web components are written in [ES6](http://es6-features.org/) and build routines compile to es5 to encompass more browsers.*